pmerolla/fomoe/README.md

 CAR threshold    tok/s    PPL overhead ───────────────────────────────────────
 1.00 (off)        5.1     baseline
-0.50              6.5     +4.0%
 0.35 (rec.)
-8.8     +8.2%
+8.8     +3.5%
 ```

-> PPL measured on WikiText with 40 chunks (10K tokens), coldstart, warmup=512.
-Please note perplexity using CAR depends on the system setup and backfill rate achieved by the nvme.
-Making CAR deterministic across nvme speeds is wip.
+> PPL measured on WikiText with 40 chunks (10K tokens), coldstart, warmup=256.
+Please note perplexity using CAR currently depends on memory bandwidth and backfill rates.
+Making CAR deterministic is wip and QMOE_BACKFILL_SYNC=1 and QMOE_BACKFILL_N is a step in that direction.

 ### Three-tier cache